© Michael Nique

 Sonic Possibilities of Sound, by Salome Voegelin

-My interest in deep time, which is geological time, involves widening awareness and imagination to a terrestrial scale and history, and to a long-term thinking.
-We attempt to discern the near and the far in space and time to trace connections and gather information to recompose possible meanings.
+My interest in deep time — geological time — involves widening awareness and imagination to a terrestrial scale and history, and to long-term thinking.
+We attempt to discern the near and the far in space and time, tracing connections and gathering information to recompose possible meanings.
 Deep time helps us consider the movement of and between matter that is not only near or far, but co-constituted.
-Listening to deep time could reveal the “first musical notes of worlds to come” (by Bayo Akomolafe).
+Listening into deep time might reveal the “first musical notes of worlds to come” (Bayo Akomolafe).

 Influences

-Intended development of terre rouge, I listen with you
+Intended development of terres rouges, i/we listen with you

-This research is expected to develop through being shaped into a long-term participatory project into 2025 and beyond.
-This will involve regular walk-and-work-shops in the Minett as different chapters on its themes and quests/questions.
+This research is expected to grow into a long-term participatory project from 2025 onwards, unfolding through regular walk-and-workshops in the Minett — each a distinct chapter exploring its themes and questions.

-Terre Rouge, I listen with you has the support of a research grant from the Ministry of Culture of Luxembourg, and is created in exchange with Alexandra Baybutt, Christine Sollie, Salome Voegelin, the land and others.
+terres rouges, i listen with you has the support of a one-year research grant from the Ministry of Culture of Luxembourg, and is created in exchange with Alexandra Baybutt, Christine Sollie, Salome Voegelin, the land, and others along the way.

 April 2024: geological walks with geographer Nico Graff and with geologist Romain Meyer (Association géologique du Luxembourg), reading the land and its evolution over millions of years, as well as its current regeneration.